mlmartone/DnDWiki2/src/site/notes/Quests/Pi'za Party.md

 *Greenwake 45*: A mysterious man who claimed to have designed a similar weapon attacked the party, and when he died Pi'za was able to absorb his weapon to gain power.

+*Seedtime 4*: A Drow Wizard and his Fluxcharger golem crash landed in [[Places/Grey Hawk\|Grey Hawk]] with clear orders to eliminate Cock written out.
+The golem bore cannons that seemed similar to Pi'za, and the gun was eager to consume their essence as well as the golem's core.

 ![Pasted image 20240305012902.png](/img/user/Z_Attachments/Pasted%20image%2020240305012902.png)